Loweel/zabov-old/README.md

 - port is the port number.
 Usually is 53, you can change for docker, if you like
 - proto is the protocol.
 Choices are "udp", "tcp", "tcp/udp"
 - ipaddr is the port to listen to.
 Maybe empty, (which will result in listening to 0.0.0.0) to avoid issues with docker.
-- upstream: upstream DNS where to forward the DNS query.
-Comma separated list of IP:PORT
+- upstream: file containing all DNS we want to query :  each line in format IP:PORT
 - cachettl: amount of time the cache is kept (in hours)
 - killfilettl: refresh time for killfiles
 - singlefilters: name of the file  for blacklists following the "singlefilter" schema.(one URL per line)